On this page, you’ll learn two ways to play the C chord. First, you’ll learn the most common and important way to play the chord.

 All you need to do is put your first finger on the first fret of your second string, and then strum the thinnest three strings.
 That’s it!

-Once you’re comfortable with this version, try learning the more common, fuller sounding version above.
+Once you’re comfortable with this version, try learning the more common, fuller sounding version of the C chord.

 Follow along in the ChordBank App’s Chord Coach